Role: UX/UI Designer

 The non-profit organization re:FILTER was born to empower individuals, organizations, and government to make sustainable choices for themselves and restore the environment. re:FILTER focus on creating educational opportunities through hands-on events and accessible solutions.

-As a Red Academy student and as a part of the UI team, I collaborated with the UX students team and re:FILTER.
-The goals for this seven-week project were redesigning re:FILTER website.
-The website had to be easy to navigate and very intuitive for users while they are learning more about plastic pollution and its consequences.
+For this project, we have to redesign re:FILTER website.
+The website must to be easy to navigate and very intuitive for users while they are learning more about plastic pollution and its consequences.
 On this website, users are informed about events they can attend organized by re:FILTER or its partners.
-Visual identity is also important, becoming a legit and more professional organization.
+Visual identity is also important, becoming a legit and more professional organization in order to get institutions attention.